This post deals with the issue of acquiring permanent residency in Poland based on marriage to a Polish citizen.

 My wife’s temporary residence permit was issued in early December 2020 – nine months after she submitted her application.
 This is a ridiculous law.
 Still, I’m sure there are much worse cases of excessive processing times for residence permits than my wife’s.

-A foreigner’s stay in Poland, which is the ground for granting him/her a permanent residence permit, is considered uninterrupted if none of the intervals throughout the two years he/she resided with a temporary residence permit was longer than six months, and all the intervals did not exceed a total of ten months.
+A foreigner’s stay in Poland, which is the ground for granting him/her a permanent residence permit, is considered uninterrupted if a single stay outside Poland was not longer than six months at a time, and all the intervals did not exceed a total of ten months.

 However, there are some exceptions which can deem these intervals void: